Guggul (Commiphora Mukul) – Cholesterol Support

 - Augments the self-defense mechanism of the body

-- Effective for people, who desire to lose weight
+- Considered effective for people who want to lose weight

-- Prevents atherosclerosis by maintaining optimal cholesterol levels.
+- Reduces risk of atherosclerosis by maintaining optimal cholesterol levels

 - Stimulate the thyroid gland, which is quite beneficial for those with underactive Thyroid gland.